tniemenmaa/SocialPlatform/README.md

 ### Visual Studio
 1. Install Microsoft Azure Service Fabric SDK
-2. Open the solution and run it
+2. Open the solution, make sure that active solution platform is set to x64 and run the solution.
 3. Start SocialPlatform.Groups.ConsoleClient to connect and test the solution.